What is Crystal Meth?

 Short Term Withdrawal

 When a person enters crystal meth withdrawal, he or she will first experience short-term symptoms.
-These include, but are not limited to the items in the following list:
+These include, but are not limited to, these unpleasant side effects:

 - Increased cravings for the drug

 - Unpleasant dreams